pucheng-tan/WordFlow-wiki/Requirements/Use-Case-Scenarios.md

 | 6. | The user adjusts the beginning date and end date of the date range.
 The data and labels on the chart adjusts accordingly. |

-# 04: Administrator manages Classrooms
+# 04: Admin manages Classrooms
-- The administrator can create Classrooms and assign or remove users from a Classroom
+- The Admin can create Classrooms and assign or remove users from a Classroom

 | ID: | 04.1 |
 | ------: | ------ |